GornHawken/GornHawken/README.md

 **DNI**

-People who are in or associated in problamatic fandoms and such
+People who are in or associated in problamatic fandoms and such (TCOAAL, Changed....)

 People who dislikes my interests cuz yknow... how am I supposed to get along with u?